 Go for: Guided tours

-Book your Dolmabahce Palace tickets online and enjoy a super flexible cancellation policy, where you can cancel these tickets up to 24 hours before the experience begins and get a full refund.
-For more information, please check your tickets before purchasing.
+Cancellation: You can cancel these tickets up to 24 hours before the experience begins and get a full refund on your purchase.

 Ottoman Sultans used Mabeyn-i Humayun to discuss state affairs.
 The complex contains more than a single floor.
 The most notable highlight in the hall is a crystal staircase.
 Visitors can see luxurious decorations, grand chandeliers, carpets, and a Turkish bath at Mabeyn-i Humayun.

 Muayede is known for being the highest hall and the most significant section of the Dolmabahce Palace.
 Muayede has a 36-meter-high ceiling supported by 56 columns.
 The notable attraction in Muayede is the striking crystal chandelier with 750 lamps, weighing over 4.5 tonnes.

 Medhal Hall is considered to be the main hall of Dolmabahce Palace.
 Visitors today enter the palace through the Medhal Hall.
 During the Ottoman time, state ministers and administrators occupied the rooms adjacent to the main hall.

 Mustafa Kemal Atatürk, the first president of the Turkish Republic, spent his last days in Dolmabahce Palace.
 The bedroom of Atatürk is close to the former harem of the palace.
 The clock in the room shows the time 9:05 AM paying respect to the president, who died on November 10, 1938.